Chocobozzz/PeerTube/.github/CONTRIBUTING.md

 ## Give your feedback

-Even if you are not a developer, or you do not want to develop on PeerTube you can give a feedback on potential bugs, features that you are interested in, user interace, design, decentralized architecture...
+You don't need to know how to code to start contributing to PeerTube!
+Other contributions are very valuable too, among which: you can test the software and report bugs, you can give feedback on potential bugs, features that you are interested in, user interace, design, decentralized architecture...

 ## Develop on the Server side